Soysauc/Monsters-Rolodex/README.md

 I wanted to do a little react project while working on the WTWR application I am doing for Practicum.
 This would in theory and practice help me to get more familiar with the technology and therefore create better and larger applications.

+### Typescript

+Refactored using Typescript.
+Also changed my classical components over to functional components as is more commonly seen in modern React (because of the prevalence of hooks).
+Using TS was an inital challenge with its different syntax but I'll continue practicing and eventually use it on an independent creative project.